franks42/clj-ns-browser/README.md

 Again, the var's textfield allows for filtering of (potentially) long lists of vars/classes with a regex.

-Once you've selected a namespace and a var, the documentation panel will show you the fully qualified name and either the documentation, source-code, clojuredocs-examples or -comments.
+Once you've selected a namespace and a var, the documentation panel will show you the fully qualified name and either the documentation, source-code, clojuredocs-examples or -comments, based on the selection of the doc's choice-box.

 The documentation information is slightly enhanced compared to the standard (doc...), and will show you additional info about protocols, extenders, possible alternative fqn's with the same name but different namespaces, etc.

-When you look at the documentation, the browser button allows you to see the same doc-info in you browser.
+When you look at the documentation, the browser button allows you to see the same doc-info in you browser but nicer rendered in color.

 When you look at the examples or comments, the browser button will direct you to the associated clojuredocs-page in your browser.